Should I Have an Extended Warranty for My Jaguar?

 Manage Jaguar Repair Costs with Endurance

 Not only can Highline cover your 8-cylinder Jaguar vehicles, but you can also find coverage for other select models from popular luxury automakers like Porsche, BMW, Mercedes-Benz and more.
-You’ll even find coverage for every model offered by Jaguar’s sister brand, Land Rover as well.
+You’ll even find coverage for every model offered by Jaguar’s sister brand, Land Rover.

 Along with comprehensive breakdown protection for your Jaguar or other eligible luxury vehicles, Endurance provides 24/7 roadside assistance, flexible payment plans, rental car services and trip interruption coverage.
 A 30-day money-back guarantee also backs every Endurance plan to help ensure you have the right coverage for you and your vehicle.
 And for just a small fee, you can enjoy a full year of Elite Benefits, including key fob replacements, tire replacements and repairs and more for even more coverage and savings.